c-a-j/blog-site/content-w/docs/sesh-log.md

 with `script` provide a little more authenticity than a plain text file.
 While it's technically possible to counterfeit, it would be very difficult and time consuming to get it right.
-If your command prompt and output contain a lot of formatting, it would be extremely difficult to accurately replicate.
+If your command prompt and output contain a lot of formatting, it would be quite difficult to accurately replicate.
 For example, consider the session below.

 {{< rawhtml >}}